ImgBotApp/InternetNL/detail/web/tls/dane-exists/verdict/good_en.md

-Your website domain contains at least one TLSA record for DANE.
+Your website domain contains a TLSA record for DANE.